-- Representing a changing world in logic can be tricky - One way is just to change the KB - Add and delete sentences from the KB to reflect changes

-- How do we remember the past, or reason about changes?
+- Representing change in the world in logic can be tricky - One way is just to change the KB - $-\operatorname{Add}$ and delete sentences from the KB to reflect changes - How do we remember the past, or reason about changes? - Situation calculus is another way - A situation is a snapshot of the world at some instant in time - When the agent performs action A in situation S1, the result is a new situation S2

-Forward

-Turn (Right)

-Forward

-• Situation calculus is another way
+Situation calculus (2)

-• A situation is a snapshot of the world at some instant in time

-• When the agent performs action A in situation S1, result is new situation S2
+- Add a new function, result(a,s), mapping situation s into a new situation as a result of performing action a.
+E.g., result(forward, s) is a function returning next situation - Example: The action agent-walks-to-locationy could be represented by

+$(\forall x)(\forall y)(\forall s) (at(Agent,x,s) \land \neg onbox(s)) \rightarrow at(Agent,y,result(walk(y),s))$